Karlee Bispo

 Karlee Delane Bispo (born January 14, 1990) is an American competition swimmer who specializes in middle-distance freestyle events.

+Bispo graduated Downey High School.
+At the University of Texas where she swam from around 2008-2012, she was an 18-time All-American.

+Word Championships

 At the 2013 World Aquatics Championships in Barcelona, Bispo won a gold medal in the 4x200-meter freestyle relay with her teammates Katie Ledecky, Shannon Vreeland, and Missy Franklin in a time of 7:45.14.
 Swimming the third leg, she recorded a split of 1:57.58.

+On the third day of the U.S. Olympic trials in 2016, she captured fourth for the 200-meter freestyle in a preliminary heat at 1:59.29 qualifying 12th overall for the 200 freestyle semifinals.
+She also qualified 12th for the 200 individual medley semifinals.